 Managing Change in Creative Environments: The Certification Advantage

-There’s a legitimate question circulating in the industry right now: why are some companies moving away from dedicated Scrum Master roles?
-The honest answer is that poorly applied Scrum Masters — ones who enforce process rigidly without understanding team context — create more friction than they resolve.
-This is a real risk, and it’s worth acknowledging directly.
+There is a legitimate question circulating in the industry right now: why are some companies moving away from dedicated Scrum Master roles?
+The honest answer is that poorly applied Scrum Masters — ones who enforce process rigidly without understanding team context — create more friction than they resolve, and creative teams notice this immediately.
+Scrum Master certification, done well, teaches practitioners to avoid exactly this trap by prioritising adaptive leadership over process enforcement.

 Building Buy-In Before Mandating Change